ibr-cm/ions/_sources/writing_recipes.md.txt

 A few things are very important:

+- The library used for parsing YAML, pyyaml, only supports YAML-1.1, thus all recipes are restricted to that version.

 - Be very observant about indentation.
   YAML uses indentation for scoping attributes to objects/collections, i.e. structural scope, just like Python.
   This can lead to a `yaml.parser.ParserError`, a `TypeError` about missing